Assef Mansion (House of the Kurds): The Largest Ethnographic Museum of Iranian Ethnic Groups

 A View of the Mirror Work in the House of the Kurds, Sanandaj

-The bathhouse of the mansion, located in the outer courtyard, is considered the most beautiful historical bath in Sanandaj.
-Its carved stone columns, lime plaster decorations, and exquisite tilework give the bathhouse a striking and elegant appearance.
+Located in the outer courtyard, the bathhouse of the mansion is regarded as the most beautiful historical bath in Sanandaj.
+Its finely carved stone columns, lime plaster decorations, and exquisite tilework lend the space a distinctive elegance and charm.

 Inner Courtyard of the Assef Mansion

-The inner courtyard is slightly newer than the main building.
-It was constructed in the early Pahlavi period, designed in accordance with traditional Kurdish architecture.
-The courtyard is two-story, with a basement level and a wooden six-columned iwan decorated with stucco work.
-A diamond-shaped fountain surrounded by flowerbeds is located in the center of this courtyard.
+The inner courtyard, which is slightly newer than the main structure, was constructed during the early Pahlavi period.
+Designed in accordance with traditional Kurdish architectural principles, it is a two-story courtyard featuring a basement and a wooden six-columned iwan adorned with stucco decorations.
+At its center lies a diamond-shaped fountain, gracefully surrounded by flowerbeds.

 Southern Courtyard of the Assef Mansion

-On the southern side of the mansion, there is a small courtyard known as the kitchen courtyard, which features a stone fountain at its center.
+On the southern side of the mansion lies a small courtyard, known as the kitchen courtyard, which contains a stone fountain at its center.

 Water Distribution Room

-The architecture of the House of the Kurds is well adapted to the cold and mountainous climate of Sanandaj.
-The square layout and compact design of the various sections minimize heat loss, helping the house stay warmer.
+The architecture of the House of the Kurds is masterfully adapted to the cold and mountainous climate of Sanandaj.
+The square plan and compact layout of the mansion’s sections minimize heat loss, helping to retain warmth within the building.

 Name Assef Mansion (House of the Kurds): The Largest Ethnographic Museum of Iranian Ethnic Groups